Ames, Iowa: Sports

 The Iowa State Cyclones play a variety of sports in the Ames area.
 The Iowa State Cyclones football team plays at Jack Trice Stadium in Ames.
-Also, the Cyclones' Men's and Women's Basketball teams and Volleyball teams play at Hilton Coliseum just across the street from Jack Trice Stadium.
-The Iowa State Cyclones are a charter member of the Big 12 Conference in all sports and compete in NCAA Division I-A. The Iowa State Women's Tennis is also well known and very successful.
+The Cyclones' Men's and Women's Basketball teams and Volleyball teams play at Hilton Coliseum.
+The Iowa State Cyclones are a charter member of the Big 12 Conference in all sports and compete in NCAA Division I-A.

-The Ames Figure Skating Club provides recreational to professional level skating opportunities.
-The club sponsors the Learn to Skate Program.
-Coaches provide on and off ice lessons or workshops.
-The club hosts the figure skating portion of the Iowa Games competition every summer.
-In the fall the club hosts Cyclone Country Championships.

-The Ames ISU ice arena also hosts the Iowa State Cyclones hockey team.
-The arena also hosts the Ames Little Cyclones hockey program for high school students and children in elementary or middle school.